Skip to main content Skip to footer

 Bread

 Most bread that we buy in a supermarket or shop would be classed as ultra-processed in the NOVA definition.
-Bread is not usually high in fat, salt or sugar and going for wholegrain versions is a healthier option, providing more fibre
+Bread is not usually high in fat, salt or sugar and going for wholegrain versions is a healthier option, providing more fibre.

 Ready meals

 Ready meals are usually industrially processed and so would be classed as ultra-processed, but can be low in fat, salt and sugar.
 The nutritional content of ready meals varies a lot and nutrition labels can help you identify healthier options.
+But also look for those that provide healthy foods such as vegetables, fruit, nuts and pulses.

 Yogurts